MarianaGCosta/Processamento-de-dados-em-portugues-brasileiro/README.md

   Arguments:
-    stopwordsdict (dict): The dictionary containing all stopwords categorized by word classes. word_classes (list): The list of word classes to be included in the stopwords. remove_list (list, optional): The list of words to be removed from the stopwords.
+    stopwordsdict (dict): The dictionary containing all stopwords categorized by word classes. word_classes (list): The list of word classes to be included in the stopwords:
+    (artigos, pronomes, preposicoes, adverbios, verbos).
+    remove_list (list, optional): The list of words to be removed from the stopwords.
 Defaults to None.

   Returns: